I’m going to make a bold statement: the best book marketing campaigns include social media BUT social media doesn’t sell books.

 Today we’re going back to basics as we consider the best book marketing campaign for you.
 Today’s post, in fact, is all about helping you answer a question many authors struggle with: what the heck am I supposed to post?

-Authors often hop on social media sites without any idea of the demographic of the platform’s users, with no knowledge of their own reader demographic, and without the faintest idea of what to say – and then they wonder why social media doesn’t seem to be working for them.
+Authors often hop on a social media site without any idea of the demographic of the platform’s users, without knowledge of their own reader demographic, and without the faintest idea of what to say – and then they wonder why social media doesn’t seem to be working for them.